Unexpected opportunity: Finding yourself in Clearing could be the start of something great

 In life, things don’t always go to plan.

-With results day on the horizon and UCAS Clearing 2018 now open, many aspiring undergrads may need to consider Plan B when it comes to their university of choice.
+With results day on the horizon and UCAS Clearing opening soon, many aspiring undergrads may need to consider Plan B when it comes to their university of choice.

 And if you find yourself in Clearing, don’t panic.
 In fact, it could be the best thing that’s ever happened to you.